golang-standards/project-layout/README.md

 ### `/test`

 Additional external test apps and test data.
+Feel free to structure the `/test` directory anyway you want.
+For bigger projects it makes sense to have a data subdirectory (e.g., `/test/data`).

 See the `/test` directory for examples.